shirokurohitsuji/UnityUtilities/README.md

 * **LinqExtension**: Show debug log or do something for LINQ.

-* **ListExtension**: Get the value even if the index is more than the count of the list.
+* **ListExtension**: Get the value even if the index is more than the count of the list and shuffle the list.

 ## Author